-Qualifying standards, conversions and altitude adjustments for NCAA Division I swimming and diving are available on the NCAA website (NCAA Connect, Championships, Division I Swimming and Diving).
+Qualifying standards, conversions and altitude adjustments for NCAA Division I swimming and diving are available on ncaa.org.
 Please note that the conversion tables for qualifying to and seeding for the NCAA championships do not reflect what is in the Rules Book.
-The conversions posted on the Division I swimming and diving webpage reflect what will be used for the 2020-21 season for the qualification to and seeding for the championships.
+The conversions posted on the Division I swimming and diving webpage reflect what will be used for the 2021-22 season for the qualification to and seeding for the championships.